aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 ```

+We are evaluating the `AwsArn` containter
+to see if it is correct.
+We can read this as:
+The arnLiteral MUST be the string "arn"
+and partition, service, region, and account
+MUST NOT be empty string
+and finally the resource MUST be a correct AwsResource.

 A `predicate` is a kind of function.
 Functions in Dafny are just syntactic sugar for expressions.
 You will note that there is no `;`.
 The return value for any `predicate` or `function`
 is just the vary last unterminated expression.

-The leading `&&` is just sugar.
+The leading token, `&&`, is just sugar.
-Allowing leading boolean operators like this
+Leading boolean operators like this
 lets you reorder things nicely.
 It may look strange at first,
 but leading tokens like this grow on you.

-`|arn.partition|`?
-`string`'s in Dafny are a sequence of characters.
+`string`s in Dafny are a sequence of characters.
-Surrounding a sequence with `|` will return the cardinality of a sequence.
+Surrounding a sequence with `|` will return the length (cardinality) or of a sequence.
-This is just a fancy way of saying "length".
 So `0 < arn.partition.length`
 is probably how you would expect that to be written
 in a language you are more familiar with.

-I will also note that we are calling `AwsResource?`
+We are calling `AwsResource?`
 even though it does not have an implementation.
-If you tried to compile this
+If you tried to compile this,
 Dafny would complain.
 But all Dafny needs for `AwsArn?` to be valid
 is to be able to prove that it will always return a `bool`.